sharedferret/Sparkle-Turntable-Bot/README.md

 * DJ timers for AFK monitoring
 * Graphical frontend to set config options

+### Known Bugs

+* SparkleConfig.app generates incorrect JSON file if every field not filled in
+* "waitdjs" displays improper formatting in MINUTES wait-to-DJ mode
+* Bot may not DJ properly
+* Minutes-based wait-to-step-up mode may not work if only one DJ in room

 ## Help

 If you have a **nontrivial** question, feel free to contact me.
 I'm usually hanging out in the [Indie/Classic Alt 1+Done room](http://turntable.fm/indieclassic_alternative_1_done) on Turntable.